El Bagawat

-El Bagawat, is an ancient Christian cemetery, one of the oldest in the world, which functioned at the Kharga Oasis in southern-central Egypt from the 3rd to the 7th century AD.
+El Bagawat, is an ancient Christian cemetery, and one of the oldest in the world, which functioned at the Kharga Oasis in southern-central Egypt from the 3rd to the 7th century AD.
 It is one of the earliest and best preserved Christian cemeteries from the ancient world.

 Location

 The Necropolis of El Bagawat is located in the Western Desert in Kharga Oasis.
 This is one of the largest oases in Egypt and is 34 m below sea level.

 History

 The El Bagawat cemetery is reported to be pre-historic and is one of the oldest Christian cemeteries in Egypt.
 Before Christianity was introduced into Egypt, it was a burial ground used by the non-Christians and later by the Christians.
 The chapels here are said to belong to both the eras.
 Coptic frescoes of the 3rd to the 7th century are found on the walls.
 There are 263 funerary chapels, of which the Chapel of the Exodus (first half of the 4th century) and Chapel of Peace (5th or 6th century) have the best-preserved frescoes, although fresco fragments can also be seen in Chapels 25, 172, 173, 175, and 210.